← Total Productive Maintenance

 Not tracking minor stops

-Twenty 2-minute stops per shift equals 40 minutes of lost production.
-Minor stops go unrecorded but add up fast.
+Twenty two-minute stops per shift adds up to 40 minutes of lost production.
+Minor stops go unrecorded but accumulate fast.

 Making OEE punitive